-Also, because at first I accidentally deleted these photos and Best Buy was going to charge me $500 to restore them, which made me freaking mad.
+Also, because at first I accidentally deleted the photos of these stuffed biscuits and Best Buy was going to charge me $500 to restore them, which made me freaking mad.
 I definitely gave that young Geek Squad wannabe a look he’d never forget.

 I finally did it myself, just by reading instructions online.
 Took me just a little over an hour to get the Level Three Problem resolved.
-Now I have all the pictures back, and ready to flaunt them!
+Now I have all the pictures of my stuffed biscuits back, and ready to flaunt them!

 Now, some how-to pictures

 - ½ teaspoon baking soda

 - 1 cup shredded cheddar cheese

 - 4 strips bacon, cooked and crumbled